-GLOBAL SCALE ATTRIBUTION OF ANTHROPOGENIC AND NATURAL DUST SOURCES AND THEIR EMISSION RATES BASED ON MODIS DEEP BLUE AEROSOL PRODUCTS
+GLOBAL-SCALE ATTRIBUTION OF ANTHROPOGENIC AND NATURAL DUST SOURCES AND THEIR EMISSION RATES BASED ON MODIS DEEP BLUE AEROSOL PRODUCTS

-Paul Ginoux1, Joseph M. Prospero2, Thomas E. Gill^{3,4}, N. Christina Hsu5, and Ming Zhao1
+Paul Ginoux,1 Joseph M. Prospero,2 Thomas E. Gill,^{3,4} N. Christina Hsu,5 and Ming Zhao1 Received 9 January 2012; revised 27 April 2012; accepted 4 May 2012; published 8 August 2012.

-Abstract.

-Our understanding of the global dust cycle is limited by a dearth of information about dust sources, especially small-scale features which could account for a large fraction of global emissions.
-Here we present a globalscale high-resolution (0.1°) mapping of sources based on MODIS Deep Blue estimates of dust optical depth in conjunction with other data sets including land-use.
-We ascribe dust sources to natural and anthropogenic (primarily agricultural) origins, calculate their respective contribution to emissions, and extensively compare these products against literature.
-Natural dust sources globally account for 75% of emissions; anthropogenic, 25%.
+[1] Our understanding of the global dust cycle is limited by a dearth of information about dust sources, especially small-scale features which could account for a large fraction of global emissions.
+Here we present a global-scale highresolution (0.1°) mapping of sources based on Moderate Resolution Imaging Spectroradiometer (MODIS) Deep Blue estimates of dust optical depth in conjunction with other data sets including land use.
+We ascribe dust sources to natural and anthropogenic (primarily agricultural) origins, calculate their respective contributions to emissions, and extensively compare these products against literature.
+Natural dust sources globally account for 75% of emissions; anthropogenic sources account for 25%.
 North Africa accounts for 55% of global dust emissions with only 8% being anthropogenic, mostly from the Sahel.
-Elsewhere, anthropogenic dust emissions can be much higher (75%,
+Elsewhere, anthropogenic dust emissions can be much higher (75% in Australia).
+Hydrologic dust sources (e.g., ephemeral water bodies) account for 31% worldwide; 15% of them are natural while 85% are anthropogenic.
+Globally, 20% of emissions are from vegetated surfaces, primarily desert shrublands and agricultural lands.
+Since anthropogenic dust sources are associated with land use and ephemeral water bodies, both in turn linked to the hydrological cycle, their emissions are affected by climate variability.
+Such changes in dust emissions can impact climate, air quality, and human health.
+Improved dust emission estimates will require a better mapping of threshold wind velocities, vegetation dynamics, and surface conditions (soil moisture and land use) especially in the sensitive regions identified here, as well as improved ability to address small-scale convective processes producing dust via cold pool (haboob) events frequent in monsoon regimes.